Verca/tic-tac-toe/doc/howToModuleGuide.md

 In `epics/loadItems.js` we defined trigger an action `Actions.displayItems` when data gets loaded.
 This action is however not defined in our module yet.

 #### 1. Define action displayItems
-Place this code to the `actions` object at the line 6 in file `actions/actions.js`:
+Place this code to the `actions` object at line 6 in file `actions/actions.js`:

 ```javascript
     DISPLAY_ITEMS: 'displayItems',